Hand-made, hard-wearing linen.

 • The production

-Mijuin is a Normandy company that not only makes their own beautiful linen products, but also produces items for other folk (like us) too.
+Mijuin is a Normandy company that not only makes their own beautiful linen products, but also produces items for other folk too.

 Shop Mijuin